Comments on Google Docs,

 Install.

-Margin only ever sees docs you explicitly open with the add-on, create from Margin, or pick from Drive. drive.file scope only.
+Margin only ever sees docs you explicitly create from Margin or pick from Drive. drive.file scope only.

 Track a doc.

-Click the extension, hit Add to Margin, pick a project.
+Open the doc, click the Margin icon, hit Add to Margin, pick a project.
 The doc becomes a v1: a frozen copy you can replay comments onto.

 Capture replies and suggestions.